Croatia thrash 10-man Cameroon in World Cup rout

 To earn their first berth in the last 16 since stunning the world in their first World Cup campaign as an independent nation 16 years ago, the Croatians will in all probability need to beat Mexico in their final Group A clash in Recife on Monday.

-Coach Niko Kovac said his side would have to improve on their ocassionally casual defending and slack finishing against Cameroon to have any chance of progressing.
+Coach Niko Kovac said his side would have to improve on their occasionally casual defending and slack finishing against Cameroon to have any chance of progressing.

 "We let (Cameroon) have too many chances and we still have much potential left," he told reporters.